Photos by Marc Viquez, Stadium Journey

 When the Kentucky Wildcats baseball team took the field on February 26, 2019, they did it at Kentucky Proud Park.
 The program’s $49 million state-of-the-art ballpark replaced the venerable Cliff Hagan Stadium that was the team’s home for 50 years and ushered in a new area of the school’s baseball program.

-KPP offers a capacity for 2,500 fans and can accommodate up to 5,000 fans with additional space on terrace and grass berms.
+KPB offers seating for 2,500 spectators and can accommodate up to 5,000 fans with additional space on the terrace and grass berms.
 Temporary bleachers can be installed beyond the outfield walls to increase the stadium’s capacity to 7,000 for tournament games.
-The ballpark is home to the eighth largest video board in college baseball measuring at 48 feet wide by 30 feet tall.
+The ballpark is also home to the eighth largest video boards in college baseball, measuring 48 feet wide by 30 feet tall.

-The modern and sleek design of the ballpark should add to the impressive resume of the SEC and should make it a viable option to enjoy the game in a grand atmosphere against nearby rivals in Louisville and division foes from Vanderbilt, Georgia, Texas A&M, and Tennessee.
+The modern and sleek design of the ballpark adds to the impressive resume of the SEC and makes it a viable option to enjoy the game in a grand atmosphere against nearby rivals in Louisville and division foes from Vanderbilt, Georgia, Georgia, and Tennessee.

-There are two main concession stands down each baseline that offer a welcomed variety of ballpark food and other items not commonly found at a collegiate baseball stadium.
-The classics are here from hot dogs, burgers, pretzels, popcorn, and nachos and range in price from $3 to $5.
-There are also sweet delights that include funnel cakes, cotton candy, frozen lemonade, and Sno Kones, and Dippin’ Dots also in that price range.
+There are two main concession stands down each baseline that offers a variety of common ballpark fare.
+The classics are here from hot dogs, burgers, pretzels, popcorn, and nachos, and range in price from $3 to $5.
+There are also sweet delights that include funnel cakes, cotton candy, frozen lemonade, Sno Kones, and Dippin Dots also in that price range.

-Kentucky Proud Park could easily be a Single-A stadium and features all the amenities that fans expect at a baseball stadium: A wide-open concourse that wraps around the diamond, club and loge areas, variety at the concession stand, play area for kids, and grass berm seating.
+Kentucky Proud Park could easily be a Single-A stadium and one of the most impressive venues of its kind in the region.
+A wide-open concourse wraps around the diamond and offers a club, large areas, a kid’s play area, and grass berm seating.
 A large video board offers everything from player stats to replays and social networking.

-The seats behind home plate are wide and comfortable and general admission terrace seating is somewhat wide enough to sit a small family in certain sections.
-One would be impressed with all that could be found at the stadium that also includes a grass area where the kids can be entertained throughout the game.
+The seats behind home plate are wide and comfortable and general admission terrace seating is somewhat wide enough to seat a small family in certain sections.
+Kids play catch and run around the grassy areas down the left field line.

-The stadium provides an interactive screen that provides a wealth of data where fans can touch the screen to find out more details that includes info on players, former players who made the majors, stadium information, and much more.
+The stadium provides an interactive screen that provides a wealth of data that fans can touch the screen to find out more details on, including info on players, former players who made the majors, stadium information, and much more.

-The Cats have in between inning contests that include horse racing that is determined by fan tweets, lucky winners, and contests for kids.
-Home games can feature promotions that include free t-shirts, trading cards, beach towels, and TV raffles.
+The Cats have in-between inning contests that include horse racing that is determined by fan tweets, lucky winners, and contests for kids.
+Home games feature at-time promotions that include free t-shirts, trading cards, beach towels, and TV raffles.
 This also includes Bark at the Park and May the Fourth Be With You Nights.

-The University of Kentucky is located in Lexington that has a metro population of more than 520,000 residents.
+There isn’t much within walking distance from the stadium, but Lexington has a metro population of 517,000 residents.
 The city has a small-town feel and offers an array of nightlife, attractions, and plenty of distilleries and horse racing.
 There is a lot to see in town and within a small distance.

-The city is home to two horse racing tracks: Keeneland (thoroughbred) and Red Mile (harness) that offer racing throughout the calendar year.
-Kentucky Horse Park is a working horse farm and an educational theme park that offers attractions and a great place for kids and racing aficionados.
+The city is home to two horse racing tracks: Keeneland (thoroughbred) and Red Mile (harness) which offer racing throughout the calendar year.
+Kentucky Horse Park is a working horse farm and an educational theme park that offers attractions and is a great place for kids and racing aficionados.

-To say bourbon is popular would be an understatement as the area is in the heart of the Bourbon Trail.
-Nearby distilleries include Buffalo Trace, Four Roses, Wild Turkey, Woodford Reserve, and Town Branch (located in town and also features a brewery).
+The area is in the heart of the Bourbon Trail.
+Nearby distilleries include Buffalo Trace, Four Roses, Wild Turkey, Woodford Reserve, and Lexington Brewing & Distilling (located in town and also features a brewery).
 Castle & Key is the newest distillery that took residence in the old limestone castle built in 1887.
 Tours and prices will vary and all include a sample of bourbon on picturesque grounds.

 Downtown Lexington offers a collection of great restaurants and breweries that include Dudley’s on Short, Bourbon on Rye, Blue Door Smokehouse, Minglewood, and Creaux.
-Local breweries include Polar Twin, Country Boy, Ethereal, and Blue Stallion Brewing.
-Red State BBQ is located outside of town, but worth a visit for great barbecue.
+Local breweries include Mirror Twin, Country Boy, Ethereal, and West Sixth.

-There is also the chance that your visit may coincide with a Kentucky Wildcats basketball game at Rupp Arena or a Lexington Legends baseball game at Whitaker Bank Ballpark.
+There is also the chance that your visit may coincide with a Kentucky Wildcats basketball game at Rupp Arena or a Lexington Counter Clocks baseball game at Wild Health Ballpark.
 When you include your visit with horse racing, bourbon tours, great restaurants, and other sports, you have enough to do on a very long weekend.

 Return on Investment 4

-The are many nice touches throughout the ballpark that includes a map of Kentucky outside the main entrance, a team mural down the left field line, and wood engraved designs for its loge areas on the main concourse.
+There are many nice touches throughout the ballpark that includes a map of Kentucky outside the main entrance, a team mural down the left field line, and wood-engraved designs for its large areas on the main concourse.
 There are also flashing blue and white light poles outside the exits of the ballpark.

-The Wildcats feature a horse race where fans are able to send a tweet with a hashtag of the horse’s name.
-The results are uploaded to the video board and fans get to see the contest after the 5th inning.
+The Wildcats feature a horse race where fans can send a tweet with a hashtag of the horses' names.
+The results are uploaded to the video board, and fans get to see the contest after the 5th inning.

-A very impressive ballpark for one of the SEC most northern stadiums.
-Kentucky Proud Park should fit in nicely with the conferences marquee venues for college baseball and perhaps make a few more fans come out to check out the Cats during the baseball season.
+A very impressive ballpark for one of the SEC's most northern stadiums.
+Kentucky Proud Park should fit in nicely with the conference's marquee venues for college baseball and perhaps make a few more fans come out to check out the Cats during the baseball season.